linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 #### It's time (Bruce Buffer saying!)

-Now, after all configurations, we can create, find, use belogns and other ActiveRecord::Base methods with our models:
+Now, after all configurations, we can create, find and use other ActiveRecord::Base methods with our models:
 <script src="https://gist.github.com/linqueta/8df73bf474b1125999de00e4bfd8c7f4.js"></script>

 ##### Warning!